Toloka/docs/en/template-builder/templates/video-moderation.md

 For this type of project, you can use the **Hand gesture classification** preset.

-This preset helps you match video content to pre-defined categories.
-For example, you can use it for moderation of content, evaluation of video for noise and defects, or labeling videos to train computer vision.
+This preset helps you classify video content by specified categories.
+You can use it for content rating and moderation, detecting noise and other imperfections in the video, or training computer vision.

 Take a look at the example: the labeling interface includes a video player, and several buttons for categories.
 Note that validation, keyboard shortcuts, and task layout are already configured in this Template Builder sample code.